Skip to content

 Also make sure to pull over to the side at the Tunnel View Overlook to really take in the greatness of the park’s towering granite monoliths.

-This viewpoint is particularly beautiful at sunset!
+Pro tip: this viewpoint is particularly beautiful at sunset!

 Taking in Tunnel View on a California road trip